openplotter/docs/getting_started/downloading.rst

 Expert
 ******

-Pi-gen is the tool used to create the raspberrypi.org Raspbian images.
+Pi-gen is the tool used to create the official *Raspberry PI OS* images.
 We use a fork of pi-gen to create OpenPlotter images.
 Use the *openplotter* branch of our repository to create your own OpenPlotter flavor.

 You need good knowledge of Linux to create your own OpenPlotter distributions.
 Follow instructions in `README file <https://github.com/openplotter/pi-gen/blob/openplotter/README.md>`_.